 Start in the traditional way by “taking the waters.”
 There are contemporary whirlpool tubs at Atasia Spa and the newly renovated main bathhouse at Berkeley Springs State Park.
 My personal favorite, however, is the most traditional – the Roman bath.
 There are Roman baths in the main bathhouse but the ultimate is the historic Roman Bath House dating to 1815 with nine private bathing chambers each holding a walk-in tub filled with 750 heated gallons of mineral water from the springs.
 Whole Asian families share a bath.
 Psoriasis sufferers claim the waters help.
 After a 12-mile hike along the top of Cacapon Mountain, I rushed to soak in a bath to assure I’d be able to move the next day – and it worked.

 Scrubs, rubs and wraps are primarily targeted to skin.
-You come out soft and depending on which you choose, smelling or tasting like everything from chocolate and strawberries (Bath House Day Spa) to a giant sugar cookie (Atasia Spa.)
-Wraps like Atasia’s mud, detox and absorb impurities but do not necessarily lend themselves to after-treatment licking.
+You come out soft and depending on which you choose, smelling or tasting like a giant sugar cookie.
+Wraps like mud, detox and absorb impurities but do not necessarily lend themselves to after-treatment licking.

-At Bath House Day Spa, they offer the alluring Moroccan Incense Body Ritual which I decided to try.
+At The Renaissance Spa, in The Country Inn, they offer the alluring Moroccan Incense Body Ritual which I decided to try.
 First came a scrub of fig extract and Turkish coffee on hands, arms, back and legs.
 Warm towels then removed dry skin.
 A masque of spice, pomegranate and yogurt was brushed on and I was wrapped like a mummy in cloth sheets, a plastic sheet, space blanket and wool blanket to contain the body heat.
 Once I was unwrapped, the cosmetologist applied Moroccan incense massage oil for circulation.